codio-content/Java/.guides/content/Returning-Values-0f55.md

 {try it}(python3 code/functions/returning-values.py 4)

 |||challenge
-## Can you write a function that returns a list?
+## Can you write a method that returns a list?
 If you want to return a list, it is a good idea to have a list be passed as a parameter.
 Modify the list in some way, and then return it to the program.
 <details>
   <summary><strong>One possible solution</strong></summary>